 EWOW Suite: Your Extreme Wow Presidential Experience

 The large, beautiful bedroom contains a king-sized bed on top of an oak platform, with a colorful leather sofa.
-Across from the bed is a TV mounted to an an oak tripod.
-The bedroom is separated by a wall with panels that pivot individually and separate bedroom and dressing rooms.
+Across from the bed is a TV mounted to an oak tripod.
+The bedroom is separated by a wall with panels that pivot individually and separate bedrooms and dressing rooms.
 Custom textile art, a colorful abstract of neon and pachinko, is woven by EE Exclusives but designed by Sigrid Calon, a dutch designer who also created other textile art another pair of WoW suites.

-Styled with grey marble floors and blue tiled walls reminiscent of the Wet Deck and Swimming Pool, the stainless steel champagne-style bath provides an excellent luxury entertainment experience for guests.
+Styled with grey marble floors and blue-tiled walls reminiscent of the Wet Deck and Swimming Pool, the stainless steel champagne-style bath provides an excellent luxury entertainment experience for guests.
 A giant glowing warm white globe hangs over this bath, with RGB LED that can change colors to suit any mood.

 A relaxing day bed provides an experience with skyline view next to ceiling-height windows which allow natural light to flood in.

 A gold-clad cooking island allows guests or a dedicated chef to prepare meals in the dining room’s open kitchen.
-Cabinetry is golden metal with backside made of stainless steel.
+Cabinetry is golden metal with a backside made of stainless steel.